-If you compare this to a simple growing model, the sales efforts might grow out of proportion while the rest stays the same.
+If you compare this to a simple growth model, the sales efforts might grow out of proportion while the rest stays the same.
 This can cause real problems.
-If you sell more than you can fulfill you won’t be able to deliver and you will run into serious problems at one stage in the future.
+If you sell more than you can fulfil you won’t be able to deliver and you will run into serious problems at one stage in the future.

 If you design your business from day one to be scalable, you create an environment of controlled growth.
 This means you will see straight away in which area of the business you will need to work on to keep it all in balance.

 As I mentioned before, the percentage of each section might change, depending on the market, season or any other factor related to your business.
 This is part of scaling your business.
-At the beginning you might have to put more effort into marketing and sales and after a while once you got your clients coming in, these parts will become less important and the fulfillment part grows.
+In the beginning, you might have to put more effort into marketing and sales and after a while, once you got your clients coming in, these parts will become less important and the fulfilment part grows.
 This is important because if you keep your sales and marketing up to bring in more and more orders without being able to deliver, you have a problem.
-In the model above each sections is depending on each other.
-You can’t grow fulfillment without effecting the others.
+In the model above each section is depending on each other.
+You can’t grow fulfilment without affecting the others.